 - After the base coat has set to a generally solid but somewhat tacky consistency (usually 1-2 hours), you can mix 2 parts A Clear with 1 part BR and your single stage, single part auto grade paint which you purchased locally (if not included in your specific kit) for the color you want.
 No powder is added to the top coat.
 This can be applied with the hopper gun using the smaller tip, but oftentimes is best applied with an HVLP gun.

-For more instructions, basic tips, general supplies, and to search our frequently asked questions, we encourage customers to take a look at our pages on https://sprayliningandcoatings.com .
+For more instructions, basic tips, general supplies, and to search our frequently asked questions, we suggest you take a look at our pages here on Spray Lining and Coatings, or on our Spray Lining Network home page.